jrpool/rallytree/README.md

 1. perform the operation,
 1. and incrementally send new events to the report page as they occur.

 The report page displays the totals and updates them as new totals arrive.
-When the user sees that a few seconds has passed without the total(s) being updated, the user knows that the process is finished.
-Rally takes enough time for dependency processing and synchronization that you should wait until about 15 seconds has passed without any updates, before you conclude that an operation has ended.
+When the user sees that the total(s) are no longer being updated, the user knows that the process is finished.
+The wait time between updates depends on the time that Rally needs to process dependencies and synchronize its application servers.
+This time can reach almost 20 seconds per update in the project-change operation.

 The documentation operation differs from the others in this respect.
 Its output can be voluminous.
 Updating it on every increment would annoy users and slow the result.
 Therefore, this operation outputs a result only if no subsequent result emerges within 1.5 seconds.
 Under normal conditions, there is only one (final) output from the documentation operation.